 How productivity declines when cargo loading and unloading workplace injuries increase

-Most modern warehouses are hazardous work environments where the number of fatalities and serious injuries have increased in recent years.
+Most modern warehouses are hazardous to work environments where the number of fatalities and serious injuries has increased in recent years.
 Many of the potential dangers involved in working in a warehouse are overlooked because workers tend to become comfortable in the environment.
 A lack of caution and inattention to detail is often at the root cause of most workplace injuries.

-Most warehouse-related accidents happen when workers are working near conveyors, on docks or around forklifts.
+Most warehouse-related accidents happen when workers are working near conveyors, on docks, or around forklifts.
 According to statistics maintained by the U.S. Bureau of Labor thousands of individuals are injured and scores of workers lose their lives every year in warehouse accidents.
 Some of these statistics include:

 - Musculoskeletal injuries have increased significantly in recent years.

-- Sprains, strains and muscle tears are some of the leading serious injuries occurring to warehouse workers in the U.S.
+- Sprains, strains, and muscle tears are some of the leading serious injuries occurring to warehouse workers in the U.S.

 The incident rate of serious injuries raises awareness of what steps can be done to avoid debilitating injuries in warehouse environments.
-Even though employers have a legal responsibility to protect their workers in the dangerous workplace, accidents still occur.
+Even though employers have a legal responsibility to protect their workers in a dangerous workplace, accidents still occur.

 Loading and unloading cargo areas